 The designated persons on whom a Director or Officer are entitled to rely on are: (a) one or more Officers or employees of the Corporation with whom the Director or Officer reasonably believes to be reliable and competent in the matters presented; (b) legal counsel, a public accountant, or other person as to matters which the Director or Officer reasonably believes to be within such person’s professional or expert competence; (c) a committee of the Board of Directors on which the Director or Officer does not serve if the Director reasonably believes the committee merits confidence.

 Non-Liability.
-The Directors shall not be personally liable for the Corporation’s debts, liabilities, or other obligations.
+Other than as provided in Minnesota Statutes Section 124E.07, Subd.
+3(c), the Directors shall not be personally liable for the Corporation’s debts, liabilities, or other obligations.
 All persons, corporations, or other entities extending credit to, contracting with, or having any claim against, the Corporation, may look only to the finds and property of the Corporation for the payment of any such contract or claim, or for the payment of any debt, damages, judgment, or decree, or of any money that may otherwise become due to them from the Corporation.

 Indemnification.
-STRIDE Academy shall defend, indemnify, and hold harmless its directors, officers, employees and committee members in accordance with Minnesota Statutes Sections 317A.161, subdivision 21, and 317A.521, and any amendments to those statutes; and shall indemnify and hold harmless the individuals identified in Minnesota Statutes Section 124E.09(d), in accordance with that statute, as amended.
+STRIDE Academy shall defend, indemnify, and hold harmless its directors, officers, employees and committee members in accordance with Minnesota Statutes Sections 317A.161, subdivision 21, and 317A.521, and any amendments to those statutes; and shall indemnify and hold harmless the individuals identified in Minnesota Statutes Section 124E.09(d), in accordance with that statute, as amended; provided that the foregoing shall not limit liability of a Director to the Corporation under Minnesota Statutes Section 124E.07, Subd.
+3(c).
 This duty to indemnify applies provided that the director, officer, employee or committee member, or an individual identified in section 124E.09(d), as amended, was acting in the performance of the duties of the position and was not guilty of malfeasance in office, willful or wanton neglect of duty, or bad faith.
 STRIDE Academy is not required to indemnify or hold harmless a state employee if the state would not be required to indemnify and hold the employee harmless under section 3.736, subdivision 9, as amended.

 Insurance.
 The Corporation may purchase and maintain insurance on behalf of any person who is or was a Director, officer, employee, or agent of the Corporation, against any liability asserted against and incurred by such person in his or her official capacity, or arising out of his or her status as such, whether or not the Corporation would have the power to indemnify such person against liability under Minn.
 Stat.
 Section 317A.521 (or successor statute), the Articles of Incorporation or these Bylaws.